handcuffs

 In the United States criminal justice system, "reasonable doubt" is a legal standard used in criminal trials to determine whether the prosecution has proven the guilt of the accused.
 Proof Beyond a Reasonable Doubt is the standard of proof required for the conviction of a defendant and it plays a significant role in ensuring that individuals are not wrongly convicted.

 Proof Beyond a Reasonable Doubt is not an exact or mathematical concept, but rather a subjective standard that jurors are asked to apply when deliberating a case.
 The term “reasonable doubt” means there can be some doubts or uncertainty about the defendant’s guilt, but those doubts should not be based on mere speculation or remote possibilities.
-Reasonable doubt means there is a doubt based on reason, a doubt for which you can give a reason.
-It is a doubt that would cause a juror, after fair and impartial consideration of all the evidence presented at trial, to be undecided such that a juror does has a firm belief and an abiding conviction of the defendant’s guilt.
+Reasonable doubt means a doubt based on reason, a doubt for which you can give a rational explanation.
+It is a doubt that would cause a juror, after fair and impartial consideration of all the evidence presented at trial, to be undecided and thus not have a firm belief or abiding conviction of the defendant's guilt.

 What is Proof Beyond Reasonable Doubt?